junsulee119/OpenPhoneCameraTrigger/README.md

 ### 4. Wiring and Connection Diagram (WIP)
 Below is the connection diagram for the project:

-*(Include a clear and labeled diagram showing button connections to the ESP32 GPIOs and power.)*
+*(Include a clear and labeled diagram showing button connections to the ESP32 GPIOs and power. + warning with battery handling)*

 ---